janeczku/calibre-web/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-**Describe the bug**
+**Describe the bug/problem**
 A clear and concise description of what the bug is.
+If you are asking for support, please check our [Wiki](https://github.com/janeczku/calibre-web/wiki) if your question is already answered there.

 **To Reproduce**
 Steps to reproduce the behavior: